syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/using-mask-characters-as-literals.md

 ---
 layout: post
-title: Using Mask Characters as Literals in SfMaskedEdit control for Xamarin.iOS platform
+title: Using Mask Characters as Literals in Syncfusion® SfMaskedEdit
-description: Learn how to use mask characters as literals in SfMaskedEdit control for Xamarin.iOS platform
+description: Learn how to use mask characters as literals in Syncfusion® SfMaskedEdit for Xamarin.iOS by escaping them with backslash for special character display.
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfMaskedEdit
 documentation: ug
 keywords: mask, SfMaskedEdit, maskededit